Nightcorexx/DH2StardustLogs/README.md

 Once you reached the folder in which the name.jar file is in you enter this command: java -jar name.jar

+You can skip the navigating part but then your command needs to look like following: java -jar D:\foo\boo\name.jar

 And voilà.
 The "magic" starts.

+Please note that you need to have java 14 installed for this to work.
+I could compile it with an older version (smth like Java 8) but I just can't be bothered right now.